-There are two types of abortion available in Quebec: an in-clinic abortion (also known as a surgical abortion) and the abortion pill (also known as a medication abortion).
-To learn more about each option, go here.
+There are two types of abortion available in Quebec: a surgical abortion and the abortion pill (also known as a medication abortion).
+To learn more about each option, click here.

 Each administrative region of the province has at least one point of service for in-clinic abortions.
-For most of these regions, there is at least one provider that offers both the in-clinic and the abortion pill options.
+For most of these regions, there is at least one provider that offers both a surgical abortion, and the abortion pill options.

-To search for an abortion provider in your area based on which abortion option you prefer, visit choiceconnect.ca
+To find an abortion provider in your area based on the abortion option you prefer, visit choiceconnect.ca

 - Private abortion clinics, primarily in the Montreal area

-Quebec has the most abortion providers in the country — 49 in total.
-This means that most people in Quebec live near an abortion provider; however, people living in some remote areas may still need to travel significant distances.
-If you need help navigating travel for your abortion, call the Action Canada Access Line at 1-888-642-2725.
+Quebec has the most abortion clinics in the country — 49 in total.
+Approximately 1 in 5 Quebeckers live outside of the main cities in rural or remote areas and may need to travel significant distances for an abortion.
+If you need assistance with travel to an abortion clinic, call the Action Canada Access Line at 1-888-642-2725.

-If you are using the abortion pill, you might be able to get the medication from the clinic you visit or you might take the prescription to a pharmacy.
+If you choose the abortion pill, you might be able to get the medication directly from the clinic or physician you visit or you might need to fill the prescription at a pharmacy.
 If your pharmacy doesn’t have the abortion pill in stock, you can ask them to order it in.
 This usually takes about two days.

 Abortions are free for Quebec residents